-The project was launched on July 1st 2017 and it take places in two phases: from July the 1, 2017 to December the 31, 2018; and from January the 1, 2019 to December the 31, 2021.
-An additional phase from 2022 to 2024 was approved after considering that the situation in Syria, far for improving, was still deteriorating.
+The project was launched on July 1st 2017.
 Following a preparatory phase establishing agreements both with congregations managing the three hospitals and directly with the hospitals, AVSI selected and recruited the staff assigned to the project.
 The second step was to find providers, establish the budget and buy some of the essential medical equipment installed in the hospitals in September 2017.
 In the meantime, AVSI has prepared and structured 3 Social Offices (see the paragraph below about the Social Offices System) to receive medical treatment requests and identifying the patients most in need to ensure that they will be prioritized to get free access to the medical treatments.